braidn/blrrrg/posts/2023-04-24-rebuilding-battlestations.md

 a [laptop mount][lapTray] attached to another monitor arm.
 3:2 or 'square' monitors are pretty tricky to find these days.
 Luckily, [LG took a gamble on building one early last year][dualUp].
-At its' core it's is two 21.5 inch monitors stacked directly on top of one another.
+At its' core it is two 21.5 inch monitors stacked directly on top of one another.
 The result?
 A somewhat-expensive but,
 truly epic monitor for writing and reading source code.

-The monitor sits off to the left of the main computer sitting on the arm.
+This monitor sits slightly off to the right of the main computer sitting on the arm.
 Because of the nature of security in engineering these days, many organizations have a smaller 'allow list' of usable applications.
 Because I continue to run [Omnifocus][ofp] for productivity and recently [Arc][arc] for browsing, there's a further need to run a secondary laptop that sits under the one plugged into the Dual Up.
-Previouslyt this would have required the use of a [KVM switch][kvm].
+Previously this setup would have required the use of a [KVM switch][kvm].
 However, since both laptops are Macs, there's [Universal Control][uvc].

-This gives the user an idea of three monitors ([LG Dual Up][dualUp], computer one, and two) but, in reality it really is one with a sidecar like experience.
+This gives the user an idea of three monitors ([LG Dual Up][dualUp], computer one on top, and computer two on the bottom) but, in reality it is a single computer and monitor with a sidecar like experience.
 Not only is this great for security focused organizations, it's a win for segmenting application focus between computers and screens.

 For input, I am still relying heavily on the [Ergodox][egd] and a custom [HHKB][hhkb].
 There will always be a flurry of new and more 'interesting' keybs in the market.
 However, I have spent a large amount of time focusing on [Topre][tpr] in the past few years.
-I don't forsee this changing in the next three to four.
+I don't foresee this changing in the next three to four.
+Beyond the keyboard, I use a conventional Apple Trackpad while home and an Apple Mouse when traveling.
+Apple Airpods (non pros) and Airpod Maxes for audio.

+Individual Contributors tend towards a sea of curved, ultra-wide monitors.
+All sitting on desks filled with Funko dolls, fidget toys, and a sea of input mechanisms.
+The longer that I spend as an IC, the more and more simple my setup becomes.
+This has helped me remain focused when needed and affordable when repairs inevitably come up.

+This focused mainly on the hardware that's supporting my [battlestation][reddit].
+In a future post,
+I will tackle the software that's making me a productive engineer.

 [reddit]: https://www.reddit.com/r/battlestations/